 Great, it works.

 Use wait blocks to make the program work in sequence.

 To continue building your story add another sprite

 and program it to move however you like.

-Use “wait,” “hide,” and “show” blocks to make the new sprite appear and move
+Use wait, hide and show blocks to make the new sprite

-Now, it’s your turn: Use motion blocks to make a character in your
+Use motion blocks to make a character in your story move,

-If you would like, add another sprite, and use motion blocks
+if you'd like add another sprite and use motion blocks